 ACTI Course (6 weeks)

-The ACTI course consists of a 6-week residential program where the trainees will stay in Chiang Mai (4 weeks) and Singapore (2 weeks) and experience hands-on what they had been taught in the classroom.
+The ACTI course, conducted totally in English, consists of a 6-week residential program where the trainees will stay in Chiang Mai (4 weeks) and Singapore (2 weeks) and experience hands-on what they had been taught in the classroom.

 ACTI provides cross-cultural missions knowledge and training for missionary candidates and cross-cultural workers from around the world who are preparing for ministry in a foreign culture.
 We also welcome short-termers of 6 months and above who are going for cross-cultural work as well as mission leaders, serving in a a mission agency or in a church.